Kutz-Dag/heatmap-d3/README.md

 ### What was the aim?
 * Using a large dataset consisting of over 1000 data entries and visualizing it in the form of a Heat Map using D3.js
 * The Heat Map had to have a list of functions.
-* One of the functions was that if the dataset is altered o modified, then the Heat Map would render that modification (if it is still in a dataset format).
+* One of the functions was that if the dataset is altered or modified, then the Heat Map would render that modification (if it is still in a dataset format).
 * The other function was that when hovering over areas on the Heat Map, it will display a tooltip providing a description (a short one) of the hovered area.
 The description should be linked to the dataset's ID.
 * Another aim of this project was to produce axes for the bar chart.